If you’ve ever asked your pastor or Sunday school teacher, “Who wrote the Bible?” you probably got one of two responses:

 In case you’re just here for the list of names, here you go!

 Heads up: this is a really long article.
-You may just want to download the free ebook version and read it later. =)
+On to the nitty-gritty details …

 The 35 authors of the Bible